Statscell/Dumpsc/README.md

 ## Credits

-I can say I have done almot nothing in this project other than making it easy to use and good to look at.
+I can say I have done almost nothing in this project other than making it easy to use and good to look at.

 - [Galaxy1036/Dumpsc](https://github.com/Galaxy1036/Dumpsc): The original Dumpsc
 - [MasterDevX/XCoder](https://github.com/MasterDevX/XCoder): The original Xcoder. _It's code is used to cut sprites_